Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Conclusions

-Finally, regarding the last suggested open problem, we observed that a similar construction of linear congruences has been presented in~\cite{FPV17:_system_cl} for third-order Hamiltonian operators.
+Finally, regarding the last suggested open problem, we observed that a similar construction of congruences of lines has been presented in~\cite{FPV17:_system_cl} for third-order Hamiltonian operators.
 However, a direct interpretation as annihilation set of lines was not possible, because the obtained linear equations are not governed by a totally skew-symmetric tensor.
-The results of this paper suggest that there might be a canonical $(0,2)$-tensor which maps such linear equations into the annihilation set of lines of a properly chosen alternating three-form.
+The results of the present paper suggest that there might be a canonical $(0,2)$-tensor which maps such linear equations into the annihilation set of lines of a properly chosen alternating three-form. { We plan to investigate the general picture behind such operators in a future paper.}